Sense and Sensibility

 Book design by Rebecca Fofonoff

-Jane Austen’s first novel follows two sisters in 17th century British society as they navigate financial instability, familial drama, societal pressures, and courtship misadventures.
+Jane Austen’s first novel follows two sisters in 18th century British society as they navigate financial instability, familial drama, societal pressures, and courtship misadventures.
 At the heart of the book is the complex relationship between the sisters and the vivid critique of social norms during the period.

-The body type is set in the classic typeface Baskerville, designed in the 17th century in England, while the chapter opener lead type is set in Mrs. Eaves.
+The body type is set in the classic British typeface Baskerville, designed by Englishman John Baskerville in the 18th century, while the chapter opener lead type is set in Mrs. Eaves.
 Designed by Zuzana Licko in 1996, Mrs. Eaves pays tribute to John Baskerville’s assistant and mistress-eventually-wife Sarah Eaves, who ran his studio after his death and received little recognition for her work.
 Given the focus on the financial fates of women in this novel, this pairing seemed a nice nod to Austen’s themes.
-(Thank you Emma for the suggestion to look into this!
-And to the book Just My Type by Simon Garfield for elaborating.)
+The cover and volume openers feature Adorn, a script typeface by Laura Worthington, meant to evoke all the letter writing in the novel.

 Original Publication Date